RashedRifat/SpaceInvaders/README.md

 # SpaceInvaders!

 Space Invaders is a fully interactive game built with the PyGame module.
-While this project was originally built using [this tutorial](https://www.youtube.com/watch?v=Q-__8Xw9KTM), substansial features have been subsquently added to create a unique game.

 ## Gameplay Rules
 Playing Space Invaders! is very simple.
-Download the repository and run the main.py file to start the game.
+Download the repository, install the requirements.txt file and run the main.py file to start the game.

 Within the game, you pilot a lone spaceship, defending your home planet aganist enery spaceships racing towards you.
 You are able to use your powerful lasers and larger size to destroy enemy ships.
 Careful, the invading army will also fight back!